-Every musician want to be best electronic drum sets for their better performance.
-Electronic drums were introduced during the 1980s and quickly became one of the signature sounds of decade.
+Every musician wants to be the best electronic drum sets for their better performance.
+Electronic drums were introduced during the 1980s and quickly became one of the signature sounds of the decade.
 Everyone from New Wave British bands to American funk outfits embraced the unique effects that, for better or worse, often sounded a bit like traditional drums being played in a wind tunnel.
 While grunge music of the late 80s and early 90s pushed electronic drum machines back into the shadows in favor of a more “honest” aural profile the technology simply refused to go away.

-Top 5 Electronic Drum Set Reviews
+Top 5 Best Electronic Drum Set For Beginners

 Alesis Nitro Electronic Drum Set

 The whole setup checks in at 27 x 47 x 43 inches and tips the scales at a very reasonable 50 pounds.
 About the only thing missing here is the stool, which you’ll need to provide yourself.
-Many will actually be fine with that because they’ll want to find just the right stool for interacting with the set anyway.
+Many will be fine with that because they’ll want to find just the right stool for interacting with the set anyway.
 All that said, here are the pros and cons of this set:

-The ability to create virtually any percussion sound imaginable
+- The ability to create virtually any percussion sound imaginable

-Easily programmable drum module
+- Easily programmable drum module

-Smartphone compatibility for extending the fun
+- Smartphone compatibility for extending the fun

-Great way for a beginner to learn traditional setup
+- Great way for a beginner to learn traditional setup

-Extremely durable framework
+- Extremely durable framework

-You may find it rides a bit low
+- You may find it rides a bit low

 Pyle Electronic Drum Set PTED06

 Another feature of the “kit” some people will love is the ability to use either the included drum sticks or your own hands to generate your drum effects.
 “Learning” mode is also great for newbies.
-And you can monitor your production either through the built in speakers or by way the included headphones (that way you won’t drive your parents or other people in the house/apartment crazy when you practice).
+And you can monitor your production either through the built-in speakers or by the way included headphones (that way you won’t drive your parents or other people in the house/apartment crazy when you practice).
 Power is provided to the unit by way of either the included charger or six C batteries (not included) in case you’re nowhere near a wall plug.

 The PTED06 is fully compatible with both PC and Mac so you can play along to the track of your choice from the source of your choice and record your output at the same time for later playback and analysis.

-Sounds great right out of the box
+- Sounds great right out of the box

-A good tool for teaching young people
+- A good tool for teaching young people

-Totally portable, no tour bus required
+- portable, no tour bus required

-Individual volume control for each pad
+- Individual volume control for each pad

-Provides a range of sound options
+- Provides a range of sound options

-Pedals could use some refinement
+- Pedals could use some refinement

-Alesis DM6 USB Eight-Piece Compact Beginner Electronic Drum Set
+Alesis DM6 USB Eight-Piece Drum Set

 Our second Alesis electronic drum set is one of their beginner units that, in all honesty, plays much more like a pro setup than a beginner one.
 It’s a tribute to Alesis that they’ve been able to cram so much into such an affordable setup and beginners everywhere would be wise to consider the DM6 for their introduction to electronic drumming.